mcharifson/mcharifson.github.io/_pages/about.md

 For more info about my collaborators
 ------
-At ASU, I work with [Dr. Ben Trumble](www.trumblelab.org) in the Evolutionary Medicine and Biodemography Lab and on the [Tsimane Health and Life History Project](http://www.unm.edu/~tsimane/).
-You can find more information about them at the links provided
+At ASU, I work with [Dr. Ben Trumble](www.trumblelab.org) in the Evolutionary Medicine and Biodemography Lab.
+You can find more information about them at the links provided.